Botton Village: giving donors choices

 - Country of Origin

 - Date of first appearance

-Until Botton Village started offering its donors choices with the simple form shown opposite, donors everywhere were almost invariably not given any say in how they might be communicated with.
+Until the late 1980s/ early 1990s when Botton Village started offering its donors choices with the simple form shown opposite, donors everywhere were almost invariably not given any say in how they might be communicated with.
 This simple experiment, which became progressively more sophisticated, is one of the most important steps in donor relationship development in the history of fundraising.

 Creator / originator

 Botton Village is a working rural community where adults with a mental handicap can lead happy, productive lives living alongside ‘co-workers’ who don't have a mental handicap.
 The Village strives to be self sufficient but is generously supported by friends, its donors, who help make Botton the happy, thriving place its now is.

 The radical objective for this initiative was to give donors a range of practical choices, so that they could determine for themselves what they want to receive from Botton Village’s fundraisers, rather than what was up until then the universal norm, that fundraisers decided what donors should receive and just sent them what they wanted them to have.